JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 ℯ = 2.7182818284590...

 julia> ℯ = 2
-ERROR: cannot assign a value to variable MathConstants.ℯ from module Main [...]
+ERROR: cannot assign a value to imported variable MathConstants.ℯ from module Main [...]
 ```